slint-ui/slint/api/node/README.md

 }
 ```

-The callbacks in JavaScript are exposed as property and that can be called as a function.
+The callbacks in Slint are exposed as properties in JavaScript and that can be called as a function.

 **`main.js`**